-C. B., a bartender at Corby's their cars.
-They then marched to thought the whole thing was Corby's at 3 p.m., Bridget "great".
-He continued, "The McGuire's at 4 p.m., Nickies at 5 crowd was probably the same size p.m. and finally back to the ACC as in the past but I would say the people were not quite as rowdy.
-We did sell a lot of beer, though.'
+C. B., a bartender at Corby's p.m. and finally back to the ACC as in the past but I would say the people were not quite as rowdy.

-Nickies reported that they went of the Death March.
-"They were through more than 20 kegs in the very nice to us and just asked us to course of the afternoon and sold 160 Nickie Burgers between 5 and 6 Bridget's sold about 1000 was at least one squad car present beers during their hour special no one got hurt.
-The policeman said.
+Nickies reported that they went 160 Nickie Burgers between 5 and 6 Bridget's sold about 1000 beers during their hour special said.
 "I wish they'd do it once a month."